dsosd/knights_of_academia_2020_hackathon/README.md

 Global todos related to the project in common

 - [x] Start this README
-- [ ] Complete README Function Flows
+- [ ] Complete the whole README Function Flows
 - [x] Fix Grammar and Typo of README

 ### Contributors